Hunting for an EMC-like effect for antiquarks: Introduction

 \section{Introduction}

-Forty years ago the European muon collaboration (EMC) \cite{EuropeanMuon:1983bvx} found that the quark parton distributions in nuclei at $x \ge 0.4$ are substantially different from the expectations from the impulse approximation.
+Forty years ago the European muon collaboration (EMC) \cite{EuropeanMuon:1983bvx} has found that the quark parton distributions in nuclei at $x \ge 0.4$ are substantially different from the expectations from the impulse approximation, which includes Fermi motion effects.
 For example, the ratio of structure functions $F_{2}$:

-for $\mu A$ scattering is about 0.85 at $x \sim 0.5$ for $A\ge 12$, $Q^2 \ge \mbox{few GeV}^2$.
-This pattern (the EMC effect) is inconsistent with the expectations from models in which the conservation of baryon and electric charge and momentum distribution sum rule are implemented \cite{Frankfurt:1981mk}, and non--nucleonic degrees of freedom are neglected.
+for $\mu A$ scattering is about 0.9 at $x \sim 0.5$ for $A\ge 12$, $Q^2 \ge \mbox{few GeV}^2$.
+This pattern (the EMC effect) is inconsistent with the expectations from models in which the conservation of baryon, electric charge, and momentum distribution sum rules are implemented \cite{Frankfurt:1981mk}, and non--nucleonic degrees of freedom are neglected; see also the discussion in section \ref{sec:sec2}.

 Over the years a number of searches have been performed, looking for deviations of $R_A$ from unity for different parton densities outside the nuclear shadowing region $x \leq 0.01$.
-No significant deviations were observed for antiquarks in the region $0.05 \le x \le 0.15$, in which they were actually expected according to pion models of the EMC effect (see discussion in Ref. \cite{Frankfurt:1988nt}).
+No significant deviations were observed for antiquarks in the region $0.05 \le x \le 0.15$ (for a review see [8]), in which they were expected in the pion models of the EMC effect (see discussion in Ref. \cite{Frankfurt:1988nt}).
 Precision data from the new muon collaboration (NMC) \cite{NewMuon:1996fwh} also show a minuscular ($\sim 3\%$) enhancement of the valence quarks in the same $x$ range and $A=40$.
 This enhancement appears to be mostly due to the conservation of the number of valence quarks (the baryon sum rule).
 In the gluon channel, the momentum sum rule in combination with the gluon shadowing data suggests an enhancement at $x\sim 0.1$ \cite{Frankfurt:1988nt}.
-Also the large hadron collider (LHC) forward dijet production data \cite{CMS:2018jpl} are in a better agreement with models assuming the existence of an EMC--like effect for gluons at $x \sim 0.5$ than with models assuming that the nuclear gluon density is not modified for these values of $x$.
-Still, studies of dijet production do not allow to measure directly an EMC effect for gluons since in the $x\sim 0.5$ kinematics the gluon contribution is a small correction to the quark contribution, which is known at large $Q^2$ and $x=0.5$ with large errors.
+Also the large hadron collider (LHC) forward dijet production data \cite{CMS:2018jpl} are in a better agreement with the models assuming the existence of an EMC--like effect for gluons at $x \sim 0.5$ than with models assuming that the nuclear gluon density is not modified for these values of $x$.
+Still, studies of dijet production do not allow to measure directly an EMC effect for gluons, since in the $x$ $\sim$ 0.5 kinematics the gluon contribution is a small correction to the quark contribution, which is known at large $Q^2$ and $x=0.5$ due to large errors of the measurements of $F_{2A}(x, Q^2)$ in this kinematics.